brainglobe/brainrender/README.md

 Neurons morphological data is from Janelia's [mouse light](https://www.janelia.org/project-team/mouselight) (see the [neurons browser](http://ml-neuronbrowser.janelia.org)).

+Streamlines reconstructions are made by [https://neuroinformatics.nl](https://neuroinformatics.nl) using the mouse connectome data from allen (see [here](https://neuroinformatics.nl/HBP/allen-connectivity-viewer/streamline-downloader.html) for more details)

 To create the render BrainRender relies on [vtkplotter](https://vtkplotter.embl.es) [see [github repo](https://github.com/marcomusy/vtkPlotter)].

 Check the [user guide](UserGuide.md) and the [examples](Examples) for more information